 Villa de Leyva’s Casa Terracota is an architectural marvel that took the artist and environmental activist Octavio Mendoza 20 years to complete.
-Often referred to as “Casa de Flintstones” by locals, this unusual house is made entirely of clay.
-Coming in at a whopping 5,400 square feet, Villa de Leyva’s Casa Terracota is considered the world’s biggest piece of pottery by many.
+The locals call it “Casa de Flintstones” an unusual house made entirely of clay.
+Coming in at a whopping 5,400 square feet, Villa de Leyva’s Casa Terracota is the world’s biggest piece of pottery.

-Chances are if your visiting Bogota or Villa de Leyva you will have run across images of the strange looking orange house.
-If like us, you may wonder if it’s worth driving 95 miles north of Bogota, Colombia to see it.
+Chances are, if your visiting Bogota or Villa de Leyva, you will have run across images of the strange-looking orange house.
+If like us, you may wonder if it’s worth driving 95 miles north of Bogota, Colombia, to see it.
 The answer is yes – absolutely!
-If you are going to travel to Colombia, you should be on the lookout for weird and wonderful experiences that you can’t find anywhere else.
+If you travel to Colombia, you should be on the lookout for weird and wonderful experiences that you can’t find anywhere else.
 Villa de Leyva’s Casa Terracota fits this bill.
-Another Atlas Obscura pick, a resource that is known to travel enthusiasts for highlighting unique things to do all over the world.
+Another Atlas Obscura pick, a resource known to travel enthusiasts for highlighting unique things to do all over the world.

 Mendoza said “That by using only natural resources for the project, he wanted to create a harmonious coexistence with the environment”.

 He sought to question traditional ‘architectural’ practices and create stronger bonds between structures, people and nature.
-His goal was to demonstrate how soil can be transformed into habitable architecture by simply using the natural resources at hand.
+His goal – demonstrate how soil transforms into habitable architecture by simply using the natural resources at hand.

 Mendoza also said: “Think of it this way.
 In desert places (which exist across the planet), soil is perfect for this type of architecture.
 This means that for all those regions, a system like this could bring housing to millions of families.

 Sources:Everywhere Please and Oddity Central